-Students seeking a career that promotes social change, social action and respect of cultural and language differences and who wish to make a difference in improving the life of others, a career in social work begins at New Mexico Highlands University.
+Are you looking for a career that promotes social change, social action, and respect of cultural and language differences?
+If you want to help improve the life of others, your career in social work begins at New Mexico Highlands University.

 Social work is a career that provides students with the opportunity to work with individuals, groups, families, organizations and communities.
 The professional social worker makes a positive difference by empowering others to improve their lives.

-In addition, students are required to complete 448 hours of field practicum during the senior year.
-This experience provides an opportunity for students to gain direct work experience with a specific target population, integrating and applying classroom knowledge.
-The curriculum’s focus on multicultural practice provides students with the knowledge and understanding of cultural and ethnic differences as it influences the role of the social worker.
+Students are required to complete 448 hours of field practicum during their senior year.
+This experience provides the chance to work directly with a specific target group as you use what you have learned in class in practical settings.
+The curriculum’s focus on multicultural practice will give you the knowledge and understanding of cultural and ethnic differences — critical for social workers to help their clients successfully.

-Students who achieve high academic standards are eligible to apply to the school’s Advanced Standing M.S.W. honors program which allows students to complete the M.S.W. degree in two – three academic semesters.
+Students who achieve high academic standards are eligible to apply to the school’s Advanced Standing M.S.W. honors program.
+This track will allow you to complete the M.S.W. degree in two or three academic semesters.

 Our curriculum prepares students for entry-level generalist practice, and will train you in the skills and knowledge to work in public and private social service agencies.
 Alumni from the School of Social Work are successfully working in a variety of fields: mental health and health care, substance abuse programs, schools, child welfare, hospice, gerontology and many other areas.

 The New Mexico Highlands undergraduate catalog outlines your options and the steps you need to take to complete degree requirements for your chosen major.
 To ensure the seamless completion of your degree, consult often with your academic adviser and utilize Highlands’ Degree Audit tool to keep track of your academic progress.

 Want to continue?
 Here’s some information about graduate studies: